By Caitlyn Buchanan, 27th May 2021 (Updated 24th June 2022)

 The Portugal NHR tax regime offers lucrative tax breaks for foreign residents residing in Portugal.
 The Non-Habitual Residents (NHR) scheme allows for substantial tax savings for those who qualify and has been highly successful in attracting international investors and self-employed professionals.
-Entrepreneurs can take advantage of this scheme by operating companies in low tax jurisdictions such as Hungary’s 9% Corporate Tax or Ireland’s 12.5% Corporate Tax while paying 0% on foreign income and dividends.

 It is important to note that individuals must first be registered as tax residents before they can apply for the Portugal NHR tax regime.

 Portugal first implemented the non-habitual resident tax regime in 2009 to increase the country’s international competitiveness.
-Since its implementation over 10,000 individuals has successfully applied for the Portugal NHR Tax regime to alleviate tax burdens.
+Since its implementation over 10,000 individuals have successfully applied for the Portugal NHR Tax regime to alleviate tax burdens.

 Key Benefits of Becoming a Non-Habitual Resident in Portugal